Does My Short Term Rental Come Furnished?

 (i) The tenant who is looking to have someone take over their lease…and their furniture!
 If a tenant is leaving the city on a temporary assignment for several months with plans to return, they will often be looking for someone who can take over their lease along with all of their furniture.
 It would be an expensive hassle to store all of that furniture just for a few months.
 Sometimes, you will get lucky: a tenant is breaking the lease and leaving for good, leaving their furniture behind, and they don’t want to be bothered with trying to sell it off piece-by-piece.
 Although, depending on the quality of the furniture, you might not wind up considering yourself so lucky after all.

 (ii) The landlord who specializes in short-term rentals These landlords specialize in the leasing of short-term sublets.
-We have many of them listed in our helpful resources section (leasebreak.com/helpful-resources) and there are many more who also list their apartments on our website.
+Take June Homes, for example, they offer short term rentals in top locations across major U.S. cities.
+And there are many more like that who also list their apartments on our website.
 These apartments come fully furnished, and usually even include sheets, towels, utensils, etc.: the works!

 The Semi-Furnished Rental